Top 6 Best Air Compressors 2023

 If you’re looking for a do-it-all, wheeled, ultra quiet, medium size compressor, this one ticks all your boxes at a price that’s hard to match.

 Its high quality induction motor generates 1.8 HP at 68 dB which is 80% quieter than standard motors.
+It has up to 3 times greater longevity too.

-With a peak of 150 PSI, 6 CFM @ 40 PSI and 5 CFM @ 90 PSI and a tank capacity of 20 GAL, you can use it to power a paint gun, a nail gun , an angle grinder, a cut-off tool, impact wrenches, a drill hammer, a sander, a polisher,… and you can inflate that swimming pool flamingo too.
+With a peak of 150 PSI, 6 CFM @ 40 PSI and 5 CFM @ 90 PSI and a tank capacity of 20 GAL, you can use it to power a paint gun, a nail gun, an angle grinder, a cut-off tool, impact wrenches, a drill hammer, a sander, a polisher,… and you can inflate that swimming pool flamingo too.

 Despite its capabilities, it is still easy to roll around on its big 8” reinforced rubber wheels because of its ergonomic upright construction with a protective cage and soft handle on top.
+It is easy to use with its top mounted control panel with two gauges that show tank and tool pressure, managed by a regulator, and two quick-connectors.

 May the quiet force be with you…